d-oliveros/isomorphine/README.md

 var isomorphine = require('isomorphine');

 // Creates an isomorphic entity proxy with browser and server support.
-// This will let you call serverside methods in the browser,
+// This will let you call server-side methods in the browser,
 // without requiring the files contained in those modules. var morphine = isomorphine.proxy();